oneeve8/kobble-data/content/feamber.md

 *Realm* = kingdom, sovereign state, domain, sphere, area, field, department, arena

 Temporal Realm.
-I think it is a description... what do you think?
+I think it is a pretty good description... what do you think?

 This is a limited realm of existence.